kjcamann/kjcamann.github.io/doc/csd/_sources/lists-queue-and-stl.rst.txt

 .. warning::

-   Users should be careful with both this feature and with ``iter``/``citer``: there is no cheap way within csd itself to check that an item is actually a member of that list.
+   Users should be careful with both this feature and with ``iter``/``citer``: there is no cheap way within CSD itself to check that an item is actually a member of that list.
 The ``tailq_entry`` object does *not* record the identity of the list that the item is in; it only stores the instrusive list linkage to neighboring items.
 An item is "in" a list only because a traversal starting from the head would happen to visit it.

    Because the links are stored directly inside the items, a pointer to an item is all that is needed to construct the iterator type (which simply traverses the links) *whether or not* the link members are actually valid and pointing inside the list in question.